masottile/NS-NLP-Prolog/README.md

 # Bug backlog

 # Extra
-- Add Natural language processing so the user can change parameter settings and run the model in plain english.
+- Add Natural language processing so the user can query information about the model/environment and run the simulation in plain english.

 # Development Notes
 - When writing the code try to add a comment on what the code is doing
 - When pushing up the code into main branch, write the code in a separate branch and create a pull request instead (For possible code review before merge)

 # TODO
-- Finish main NS algorithm to take a list of initial environments, a number of days, and return the final list of environments
+- ~~Finish main NS algorithm to take a list of initial environments, a number of days, and return the final list of environments~~
-- <s>Update the interaction function<s>
+- ~~Update the interaction function~~
-- Look into setting up NLP queries to run the NS simulation
+- ~~Look into setting up NLP queries to run the NS simulation~~